Artists' book by Chris Drury and Kay Syrad

 Exchange will form a major part of a touring exhibition that was at the Fine Foundation Gallery at Durlston Castle, Swanage, in August 2015.

-To mark this event, Little Toller Books and Cape Farewell have created a smaller, paperback version of Exchange.
-Exchange is priced at £12.50 (inc. delivery within the UK).
+To mark this event, Little Toller Books and Cape Farewell have created a smaller, paperback version of Exchange, priced at £12.